bekkopen/provisioning-workshop/salt.md

 http://docs.saltstack.com/topics/configuration.html

-* Give the minion a master
+* Configure the minion with the IP of the master
 * Accept the minions key on the master ```salt-key -A```